pronopython/fapel-system/readme.md

 Back to the images, rightclick and start the fapel-tagger.

 It will now automatically have all the tags you created (as directories).
-I have create a few:
+I have created a few:

 ![](img/003.png)